Getting Started- Kitchen Remodel

 First things first, if you’re investing in your kitchen, it should be a reflection of you and your lifestyle.
-Begin by thinking about how you use your kitchen, and what you’ll need and want from it on a daily basis.
+Begin by thinking about how you use your kitchen and what you’ll need and want from it daily.

 Setting a budget for you kitchen remodel involves more than just throwing out a random number, it requires research.
 You may have an idea of how much you’d like to spend, but sometimes it’s just not a viable number.
 Do your due diligence by finding out what’s available to you by visiting showrooms, checking out trade shows, and reading magazines.
 Once you’ve curated your wish list, revise it into a reality list with the price tags.
 We help you do this by pairing you with a designer that will help you add or delete items to meet your budget.
 However, keep in mind that it’s important to keep a little flexibility in your budget for unforeseen costs such as dry rot, or non compliant plumbing and electrical.

 One of the biggest fears while embarking on a kitchen remodel is blowing through your budget.
 This is why we emphasize careful planning.
 To help you develop a clear plan to your kitchen remodel cost and budget, we’ve created a worksheet to guide you through planning, goals, and a kitchen calculator to help you determine where your money is going to be allocated in the budget based on your needs.
 When you have a solid understanding, you’ll be able to provide the contractor exactly what you’re looking, and therefore they’ll be able to provide you with a project scope.

 Bring beauty and functionality to your kitchen with inspiration from popular layouts, kitchen design ideas, and fixture trends.
 There are different styles for different needs; the gourmet cook needs appliances and counter space to work, the entertainer need warming drawers and a wine cooler, the large and busy family needs plenty of storage, etc…